 The U.S. underwriters and the Japanese manager have entered into an intersyndicate agreement that provides for the coordination of their activities.
-Under the terms of the intersyndicate agreement, the U.S. underwriters and the Japanese manager are permitted to sell shares of our Class A common stock to each other for purposes of resale at the public offering price, less an amount not greater than the selling concession.
-Under the terms of the intersyndicate agreement, the U.S. underwriters and any dealer to whom they sell shares of our Class A common stock will not offer to sell or sell shares of our Class A common stock to Japanese persons or to persons they believe intend to resell to Japanese persons, and the Japanese manager and any dealer to whom they sell shares of Class A common stock to non-Japanese or to persons they believe intend to resell to non-Japanese persons, except in the case of transactions under the terms of the intersyndicate agreement.
+Under the terms of the intersyndicate agreement, the U.S. underwriters and the Japanese manager are permitted, with certain exceptions, to sell shares of our Class A common stock to each other for purposes of resale at the public offering price, less an amount not greater than the selling concession.
+Under the terms of the intersyndicate agreement, the U.S. underwriters and any dealer to whom they sell shares of our Class A common stock will not offer to sell or sell shares of our Class A common stock to Japanese persons or to persons they believe intend to resell to Japanese persons, and the Japanese manager and any dealer to whom they sell shares of Class A common stock will not offer to sell or sell shares of Class A common stock to non-Japanese or to persons they believe intend to resell to non-Japanese persons, except in the case of transactions under the terms of the intersyndicate agreement.